dawnzs01/FlakyBuild/docs/src/main/md/first-page.md

-# Spring Cloud GCP
+# Spring Framework on Google Cloud

 **{project-version}**

 ## Introduction

-The Spring Cloud GCP project makes the Spring Framework a first-class citizen of Google Cloud Platform (GCP).
+The Spring Framework on Google Cloud project makes the Spring Framework a first-class citizen of Google Cloud .

-Spring Cloud GCP lets you leverage the power and simplicity of the Spring Framework to:
+Spring Framework on Google Cloud lets you leverage the power and simplicity of the Spring Framework to:

   - Publish and subscribe to Google Cloud Pub/Sub topics